wso2/demo-open-banking.github.io/concepts.md

 <img src="/img/tpp.png" width="600">

-Before getting TPPs connected with the banks and onboard, they are subjected to thorough verification.
+The TPPs are subject to thorough verification before connecting them with the banks/ASPSPs.
 This verification includes a comprehensive sign-up process at the API Store; the developer portal of WSO2 Open Banking.
 For a TPP to start providing open banking services, it has to be registered under a Competent Authority, which is a regulatory body that authorizes and supervises the open banking services delivered by the TPP.

 ### Consent Management
 Consent management ensures that the following scenarios take place with the consent of the respective PSU: